udityaseth3/Infosys-Spring-Board-Internship/README.md

 # Infosys-Spring-Board-Internship
-Infosys Spring IT is a 8 weeks Internship Where We Get Training Under The Mentor -Mr Akshay Sir Along with we Going To Work On Our Project
+Infosys Spring Board IT is a 8 weeks Internship Where We Get Training and Hands on Experience On Real World Project Exposer Under The Guidance of  The Mentor -Mr Akshay Sir
+Along with We Going To Work On Our Project

 Project Name: Optimizing IT Support Team Performance Using Analytics